musman12529/Project-Management-Platform/README.md

 # Project README

 ## Overview
 The **Project Collaboration Tool** is a comprehensive platform designed for seamless team coordination and task management.
 It integrates real-time communication features, allowing team members to efficiently manage and collaborate on projects.
-The tool includes task tracking, project notes, and AI-generated insights for optimal project outcomes.
+The tool includes project management, task tracking, and AI-generated insights for optimal project outcomes.

 - **Real-Time Communication**: Using Socket.IO, the application enables instant communication, allowing team members to hold project-based meetings in real-time.
 - **AI Integration**: Integrated Gemini AI API to generate actionable insights and task suggestions from project meeting notes.
 - **Backend APIs**: 20+ REST APIs built with Node.js, Express.js, and MongoDB for efficient frontend-backend communication.
-- **Testing**: Unit and integration testing done with Jest.
-API testing conducted with Postman.

 ## Video Demonstration